 Rebecca Dobson - Senior Clinical Pharmacist

 Rebecca graduated from Nottingham University in 1999 and has since had a varied career in community pharmacy, general practice and pharmacy education.
-She joined Partner’s Health in 2020 to manage and lead our pharmacy team, which she balances alongside her clinical work at Radcliffe on Trent Health Centre and East Bridgford medical centre.
-She’s passionate about seeing the role of pharmacists in general practice develop and really enjoys teaching and mentoring the growing team.
-Out of work Rebecca is a busy mum to 3 children and enjoys running, studying for her pharmacy doctorate and spending time with family and friends.
+She joined Partner’s Health in 2020 to manage and lead our pharmacy team, which she balances alongside her clinical work at Radcliffe on Trent Health Centre and East Bridgford Medical Centre.
+She’s passionate about seeing the role of pharmacists and pharmacy technicians in general practice develop and really enjoys teaching and mentoring the growing team.

 Harlene Kithoray - Clinical Pharmacist